 Although English is generally used for official and business purposes, Hindi is the official language and is spoken by about 40 percent of the population.
 Urdu is the language common with the Muslim demographic.
 India has a total of 22 official languages.

-There are many health risks associated with travel to India and although no vaccinations are required for entry into the country travellers should take medical advice on vaccinations at least three weeks before departure.
+There are many health risks associated with travel to India.
+Although no vaccinations are required for entry into the country, travellers should take medical advice on vaccinations at least three weeks before departure.
 Outbreaks of dengue fever and chikungunya virus occur, both transmitted by mosquitoes.
-Malaria outbreaks are common in areas above 6,562 feet (2,000m), particularly in the northeast of the country.
+Malaria is common, particularly in the northeast of the country.
 Outbreaks of cholera occur frequently.
 Travellers coming to India from an infected area should hold a yellow fever certificate.
-Rabies is also a hazard, and should one get bitten by a dog, cat or rat it is best to consult a medical practitioner immediately.
-Travellers to the Himalayan Mountains should also be aware of the risks of altitude sickness.
+Rabies is also a hazard; travellers should get immediate medical advice if bitten.

-Food poisoning is a common problem amongst in India.
-Visitors should drink bottled water and ensure that the seal on the bottle is intact.
+Food poisoning is the most common problem among travellers to India.
+Visitors should only drink bottled water and ensure that the seal on the bottle is intact.
+Avoid ice, as it's often made from tap water.
 Meat and fish should be eaten with care in all but the best restaurants, and should always be well cooked and served hot.
 Salads and unpeeled fruit should be avoided.
-Diarrhea is common among travellers to India and is best treated with re-hydration salts; however, if symptoms persist for more than two days visiting a private hospital is recommended.

 Business in India is conducted formally, with punctuality an important aspect.
 Suits and ties are appropriate, and women in particular should dress modestly.
 If it is very hot, jackets are usually not required and short-sleeve shirts are deemed appropriate.
 It is customary to engage in small talk before getting down to business, and topics can range from anything from cricket to politics.
 Business cards are usually exchanged on initial introduction, using the right hand only.
 Handshakes are fairly common, though one should wait to see if greeted with a hand, or a 'namaste' - a traditional Indian greeting of a small bow accompanied by hands clasped as if in prayer.
 Visitors should return the greeting as it is given.
 It is common for women to participate in business meetings, and hold high positions in companies, and foreign businesswomen are readily accepted.
 Business hours are usually from 9.30 to 5.30pm (weekdays) with a lunch break from 1pm to 2pm, and Saturdays from 9.30am to 1pm.